skovy/skovy.dev/content/blog/tools-for-evolving-a-design-system/index.md

 A custom linting rule could be made that looks for any `className` prop with a `card` class name.
 This rule could be set to warn, so as pieces of code are touched the warnings will be surfaced and fixed.
-This can be more effective than written or verbal communication because that can easily forgotten, whereas an inline warning is much more contextual.
+This can be more effective than written or verbal communication that can easily forgotten, whereas an inline warning is a more contextual reminder.
 It also provides a running list of how many places still need to be migrated.
 Once all violations have been fixed, the rule can be set to error to prevent regressions to previous patterns, or entirely removed.

-However, you want to be careful of "linting fatigue."
+However, you want to be careful of linting fatigue.
 Adding too many rules, triggering false positives or negatives, or being too intrusive can be detrimental.

 ## Conclusion

-When evolving a design system there are a number of changes that seem simple, but can be challenging due to both the number of uses and the number of unique ways of using it.
+When evolving a design system there are a number of changes that seem simple, but can be challenging due to both the number of uses and unique ways of using it.
 Hopefully the next time you need to make a system-wide change that faces one of these problems, you're better equipped to know which tools are at your disposal.